Hiroshima will forever be connected to the atomic bomb, but it’s not a radioactive wasteland. Today it’s a thriving city with over a million citizens.

 After lunch, it’s time to explore more of the downtown area and the most famous site in the city.
 The sprawling Peace Memorial Park is an essential destination for your Hiroshima itinerary.

-It serves as a reminder of the importance of peace and the tragedy that occurred when the bomb dropped.
-The atomic bomb is the first thing that people think of when discussing Hiroshima, and as such, is a must-see.
+It serves as a reminder of the importance of peace and the tragedy when the bomb dropped.
+The atomic bomb is the first thing that people think of when discussing Hiroshima.
+As such, Peace Memorial Park is a must-see.

 The park includes several memorials, a museum, and landmarks in memoriam to the over 200,000 people who died that day.

-When exploring the park, you’ll see the top of the Atomic Bomb Dome, which is part of the Hiroshima Prefectural Industrial Promotion Hall.
+When exploring the park, you’ll see the top of the Atomic Bomb Dome.
+It’s part of the Hiroshima Prefectural Industrial Promotion Hall.

 The hall remained mostly intact after the bombing, including the metal framework to the dome on the top of the building.
 The building still stands and has remained as a memorial.

-By the middle of the day, the park and the museum should be crowded.
-However, most of the sites in and around the park are spread out and provide plenty of room to wander around and take photos.
+By the middle of the day, the park and museum might be crowded.
+However, most of the sites in & around the park are spread out.
+You should be able to find plenty of room to wander around and take photos.

 As you walk around the park, try to find ground zero.
 The hypocentre of the bombing is directly below the spot where the bomb was detonated 600 meters in the sky.

 Surprisingly, the hypocentre doesn’t include a large memorial and can be difficult to find.
-It’s found on an ordinary side street containing a medical clinic and a few other businesses and consists of a simple marble monument with a plaque.
+It’s found on an ordinary side street containing a medical clinic and a few other businesses.
+It consists only of a simple marble monument with a plaque.

 Get a better view of the city from the Hiroshima Orizuru Tower

 The atomic bomb dome is right across from your next destination.
-From the upper floors of the Hiroshima Orizuru Tower, you can get a beautiful unobstructed view of Hiroshima.
+From the upper floors of the Hiroshima Orizuru Tower, you’ll get a beautiful unobstructed view of Hiroshima.

 Besides the view, there are several activities to enjoy inside the tower.
 You can grab a cup of coffee from the café or learn how to fold an origami crane, a Japanese symbol of hope and healing.
 When you get back outside, you’re allowed to add your paper crane to the wall.